Last Modified on August 24, 2022

 An online courseware serves as the main portion of the Academy's curriculum.
 The interactive curriculum is aligned to Georgia Performance and Common Core Standards.
 This curriculum is supplemented with offline assignments and projects that help create additional rigor and relevancy in the curriculum.

 Forsyth Academy offers a limited number of electives, but students can also earn elective or technical credit through the Dual Enrollment program with Lanier Technical College.

-There will be no extracurricular activities at Forsyth Academy but beginning in the fall of 2013 students attending Forsyth Academy will be able to participate in extracurricular activities at their base school if they meet the requirements established by the school and/or the Georgia High School Association.
+Students attending Forsyth Academy may participate in clubs, events, and extracurricular activities at their base school.
+Students are eligible to participate in athletic programs if they work with our school counselor to meet the requirements established by the school and/or the Georgia High School Association.

-Classes are held from 8:00 am – 4:30 pm.
+Classes are held Monday through Thursday from 8:00 am – 4:30 pm.
 Students will be scheduled to attend classes during this time period.
 Forsyth Academy attempts to meet student needs for a flexible schedule.
 Regular classes are not scheduled on Fridays.